 - the node ids can be contained in an environmental variable (node ids separated by blank space).
-This variable needs to be provided in the <mode> XML node, introducing a sub-node named <nodefileenv> (e.g. <mode>mpi<nodefileenv>NODEFILE</nodefileenv></mode>>). - If none of the above options are used, RAVEN will attempt to find the nodes' information in the environment variable PBS_NODEFILE. - The mpi exec can be forced to run on one shared memory node with the <nosplitNode>.
+This variable needs to be provided in the <mode> XML node, introducing a sub-node named <nodefileenv> (e.g. - <mode>mpi<nodefileenv>NODEFILE</nodefileenv></mode>>). - · If none of the above options are used, RAVEN will attempt to find the nodes' information in the environment variable PBS_NODEFILE. - The cores needed can be specified manually with the <coresneeded>.
+This is directly used in the qsub command select statement. - The max memory needed can be specified with the memory XML node.
+This will be used in the qsub command select statement. - The placement can be specified with the <place> XML node.
+This will be used in the qsub place statement. - There is a "mpilegacy" mode.
+This probably will be removed in the future.
+In this mode exec can be forced to run on one shared memory node with the <nosplitNode>.
 If this is present, the splitting apart of the batches will put each batch on one shared memory node.
 Without <nosplitNode>, they can be split across nodes.
 There is an option maxOnNode which puts at most maxOnNode number of mpi processes on one node. <nosplitNode> can cause processes to not be placed, so <nosplitNode> should not be used unless needed.
 If limiting the number of mpi processes on one node is desired without forcing them to only run on one node, LimitNode> can be used.
 Both <nosplitNode> and LimitNode> can have a noOverlap which prevents multiple batches from running on a single node.